What are the symptoms of vitamin B12, iron and folate deficiency, and can they be linked?

 An interesting symptom of Vitamin B12 deficiency is the desire to eat ice and non-food materials, like dirt and paper!
 This is technically known as ‘pica’

+The last of the nutrient deficiencies we are look at is Folate.
 Like vitamin B12, we also need folate to make red and white blood cells, as well as to keep our brains and nervous systems functioning correctly.

 Unlike vitamin B12, most of the sources of folate are plant foods, such as green vegetables like spinach and broccoli, peanuts and other legumes, as well as citrus fruits.
 Folate can be damaged by heat, so it is best to eat some of these raw.